mechagic/mechagic.github.io/src/extras/gitgudring.md

 ### What are the rules?

 - No porn should be on your website.
 I'm 17 and I don't want anyone getting into legal trouble.
+  - *Artistic nudity is fine so long as there's a warning while mature themes ingeneral are a-okay*
 - Your website must have stuff on it.
   - *Stuff like images, a good amount of text, among other things.
 If it doesn't have those, then you aren't getting in.*
 - It has to be hand coded